pengowray/doks-sprinto/content/en/docs/sprinting/sprint.md

 {{<slash name="sprint" key0="options" val0="surprise me" >}}
 {{<atsprinto "sprint hel" >}}
 {{<atsprinto "sprint whatever" >}}
-Other synonyms "random", "rng" and "the wheel" may get used for other options else in future.
+Other synonyms "random", "rng" and "the wheel" may get used for other options in future.
 {{</alts>}}

 The original random sprint.
 Spin the wheel and start a sprint usually between 10 and 25 minutes, with a tiny chance of being around 5 or 40 minutes